TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

 ===========================  ============================================================================
 Type                         Description
 ===========================  ============================================================================
-integer [low-high]           Integer, opt. in range "low" to "high" positive integer             Positive integer offset [L1,L2,...L6]         Comma-separated list of integers.
+int [low-high]               Integer, opt. in range "low" to "high" int+                         Positive integer offset [L1,L2,...L6]         Comma-separated list of integers.
 Default is "x,y", but as comma separated
                              parameters in brackets you can specify up to 6 labels being comma separated!
 If you wish to omit one of the last 4 fields, just don't